 - That some volunteers who have already made significant contributions can suffer ‘volunteer fatigue’.

 All staff or volunteers must:

-- have a current Working With Children Check (or equivalent)
+- Have a current Working with Children Check (WWCC), or equivalent.

-- be willing to become a member of the Club and thereby accept the Club’s Constitution and By-Laws, policies and procedures and codes of conduct.
-This includes the codes for conduct specified by Hockey Victoria and Hockey Australia.
+- Be willing to become a member of the Club and thereby accept the Club’s Constitution and By-Laws, Policies and Procedures and Codes of Conduct.
+This includes Hockey Victoria and Hockey Australia's Codes of Conduct.

 All staff and volunteers shall be offered as much information and training to discharge their duties as is relevant, appropriate and available given the nature of the duties and available Club resources.

 Staff shall carry out the duties described in their letter of engagement.
 In allocating duties to volunteers, the Club shall be mindful of: